Gichohi-Simon/redux-toolkit/packages/action-listener-middleware/README.md

 ## API Reference

-`createActionListenerMiddleware` lets you add listeners by providing a "listener callback" containing additional logic, a way to specify when that callback should run based on dispatched actions or state changes, and whether your callback should run before or after the action is processed by the reducers.
+`createListenerMiddleware` lets you add listeners by providing a "listener callback" containing additional logic, and a way to specify when that callback should run based on dispatched actions or state changes.

-The middleware then gives you access to `dispatch` and `getState` for use in your listener callback's logic.
-Callbacks can also unsubscribe to stop from being run again in the future.
+The middleware then gives you access to `dispatch` and `getState` for use in your listener callback's logic, similar to thunks.
+The listener also receives a set of async workflow functions like `take`, `condition`, `pause`, `fork`, and `unsubscribe`, which allow writing more complex async logic.

-Listeners can be defined statically by calling `listenerMiddleware.addListener()` during setup, or added and removed dynamically at runtime with special `dispatch(addListenerAction())` and `dispatch(removeListenerAction())` actions.
+Listeners can be defined statically by calling `addListener()` during setup, or added and removed dynamically at runtime with special `dispatch(addListenerAction())` and `dispatch(removeListenerAction())` actions.

-### `createActionListenerMiddleware: (options?: CreateMiddlewareOptions) => Middleware`
+### `createListenerMiddleware: (options?: CreateMiddlewareOptions) => Middleware`

 Creates an instance of the middleware, which should then be added to the store via `configureStore`'s `middleware` parameter.